How Much Does it Cost to Trademark Something

 If you miss any deadline or fail to respond to examining trademark attorneys at the USPTO, your trademark will become abandoned.
 There’s a $100 fee to petition the government to revive your application and continue registration of an abandoned trademark and strict deadlines and rules apply when attempting to revive.

 Knowing how much it costs to trademark something doesn’t end at registration.
 Trademark status isn’t infinite, and you’re required to periodically file trademark renewals.
 Five to six years after initial registration, you’ll need to file a Section 8 declaration saying your trademark is still in use or explaining special circumstances preventing its use.
-This costs $125 per class.
 You should also file a Section 15 to seek an incontestable trademark.

 Nine to ten years after registration, a Section 8 declaration must be filed with a Section 9 renewal application.
-The combined cost is $425 per class.
 You’ll need to submit these two documents every 10 years from this point going forward.
 There’s a six-month grace period after each of these deadlines, but you’ll face additional fees per class if you renew during this phase.

 USPTO Trademark Filing Fee Overview